jbcodeforce/python-code/docs/dev-env.md

 cd python-code
 ```

-There are two ways to do environment isolation: docker or virtual env, and in fact it is recommended to combine both.

-## Use docker image
+## Use the different docker image

-The Dockerfile in the current project define an image for running python 3.7 with Flask, pytest, panda and other libraries.
+The [Dockerfile](https://github.com/jbcodeforce/python-code/blob/master/Dockerfile) in the current project define an image for running python 3.7 with Flask, pytest, panda and other libraries.

 To build the image you need docker engine and do the following